Learn about the application process to become a career firefighter with Surrey Fire Service.

 - Valid Class 3 or Class 1 Driver's License with air brake endorsement or equivalent for vehicles with more than two axles (automatic transmission is accepted) and a safe driving record

 - A current BC EMA Licensing Board First Responder License or higher level of EMA License (EMR, PCP, ACP).
-We do not accept OFA licensing
+We do not accept OFA licensing.
+For out of province applicants, visit Emergency Medical Assistants Licensing Board to apply for a BC license.

 - Fluency in English (written and verbal)